5 Ways to Incorporate Animal Advocacy into Your Pet Business

 2. Partner with a local animal shelter.

-• Make an in-kind donation of pet care services.
-If the shelter runs a fundraiser that needs prizes, like an auction or a raffle, you can donate a gift certificate or package credit.
+• Make an in-kind donation of pet-care services.
+If the shelter runs a fundraiser that needs prizes, like an auction or a raffle, you can donate a gift certificate, package credit, or even some of your own business merchandise.
 Event attendees will be able to bid on your desirable donation, and the proceeds will fund important needs at the shelter.

 • Host an adoption event at your facility.
 There may be times when your local humane society is overflowing with animals and doesn’t have room to take in any more pets.
 In this case, your kennel or daycare facility makes a perfect place to host an adoption event.
-Owners who are dropping off or picking up their pets will be able to interact with a host of new furry friends.
-Plus, you already know that your customers are pet lovers, so they may be more than willing to open their hearts and homes to one more.
+Owners who are dropping off or picking up their pets will be able to interact with a host of new furry friends, and may even open up their hearts to another addition to their families.

 • Promote awareness of the shelter.
-You can spread the word about the shelter to your current customers.
-While you shouldn’t go overboard here, it can go a long way to post flyers in your facility, share an occasional social media post, or include a section in your newsletter dedicated to the shelter.
+To maximize your animal advocacy efforts, spread the word about the shelter to your current customers.
+It can go a long way to post flyers in your facility, share an occasional social media post, and publicly market fundraising campaigns from the shelter.

 According to the ASPCA, 6.5 million dogs and cats enter U.S. shelters every year.
-By forming a relationship with your local animal shelter, your pet business can help some of these animals find happy homes (and be well taken care of in the meantime). [boc_spacing height=”10px”]
+By forming a relationship with your local animal shelter, your pet business can help some of these animals find happy homes, while also drumming up sales and promotion for your pet business when it comes time for customers to groom, board, or otherwise pamper these newly adopted pets

-3. Mobilize your customers with an online advocacy campaign.
+3. Mobilize customers with an online pet advocacy campaign.

-While you might think of an advocacy campaign as something usually executed by a nonprofit or political campaign, you can still launch one as a business.
+While you might think of an advocacy campaign as something usually executed by a nonprofit or political campaign, you can also launch one as a business.

 With an advocacy campaign, your business tries to generate support for an animal rights-related policy or proposal.
 Instead of general awareness, an advocacy campaign works to accomplish specific change.
 This support can be driven by: